You may have heard of the legendary naturalSort in JavaScript.

 Interestingly, the particular metals bronze, silver, and gold are sorted as medals in first, second, and third places instead of increasing value.
 The choice of order vector being the sequence vector explains this.

-The choice of order vector for ordinals seems correct, but it went wrong with "fifth".
+For ordinals, the choice of order vector seems correct, but it went wrong with "fifth".
+Why?

-The 2D plot via principal component analysis (PCA) reveals an interesting pattern.
+The 2D plot via principal component analysis (PCA) reveals an interesting pattern with ordinals.
 Even though the ordinals appear to maintain a clear sequence and shape in conceptual space, halfway through they turn hard left.

-The frequency vector is the weakest of the top 4 clusters, but I included it to squeeze some more coverage:
+Finally, the frequency vector, the weakest of the top 4 clusters, included to squeeze some more coverage:

 Limitations